njcuk9999/sossisse/README.md

 **/YourPath/Your_SOSSISSE_folder/SOSS/t1b/rawdata/**

-Within the **/YourPath/Your_SOSSISSE_folder/SOSS/wasp-96/rawdata/** folder, you should place the raw data files that can be dowloaded from **http://www.astro.umontreal.ca/~artigau/soss/t1b_sample.tar**.
+Within the **/YourPath/Your_SOSSISSE_folder/SOSS/t1b/rawdata/** folder, you should place the raw data files that can be dowloaded from **http://www.astro.umontreal.ca/~artigau/soss/t1b_sample.tar**.
+You will also need to put reference files, in the relevant subfolders, that can be downloaded from **http://www.astro.umontreal.ca/~artigau/soss/ref_files.tar**.

 All yaml files should be placed in (of symbolically liked to) the **/YourPath/Your_SOSSISSE_folder/** folder.